 3. Dishes and wipe countertops

 Oh my.
 Now dishes are my nemesis.
 I had to recruit my husband to help me with this one, but we talked it through and we immediately wash dishes or put them in the dishwasher after each meal now.
+Disaster struck last week when our water heater broke down resulting in me having to hand wash all our dishes like we were living in the dark ages!
+If you find yourself in this dreaded situation, click here for a prompt replacement!
 I am responsible for breakfast and lunch, and my husband and I split the responsibility of dinner.
 If I drop this routine, my kitchen will end up a disaster in no time flat, but if I immediately take care of it, my kitchen stays neat.
 If I stay on top of it, this task can be done in fifteen minutes.
 If I let it go, I can be in the kitchen for literally hours doing damage control.

 Make it a habit if you have a dishwasher to run the dishes after dinner, and bonus points if you can unload it as well to have an empty dishwasher waiting for your breakfast dishes in the morning.

 Time commitment: 30 minutes for all three meals

 My kids do this one for me.
 They love the swiffer.
 I use washable microfiber cloths and they think it’s fun to quickly run through the house and pick up the dirt and dog hair.
 I love that it’s one less thing I have to do, but it makes a big impact in our home with a dog in the house that likes to leave dog hair tumbleweeds floating down the hallway.
 Dog hair is certainly an issue for many people, particular ones with allergies.
 I know that some people like to get air purifiers to help with their dog hair allergies, however, I like to go that one step further and get my kids to do a quick sweep.